zama-ai/httpz-solidity/docs/fundamentals/architecture_overview.md

 #### **Key functions**:
 1. **Execution**: Performs operations such as addition, multiplication, and comparison on encrypted data.
-2. **Ciphertext Management**: Stores encrypted inputs, states, and outputs securely, either off-chain or in a dedicated on-chain database.
+2. **Ciphertext management**: Stores encrypted inputs, states, and outputs securely, either off-chain or in a dedicated on-chain database.

 ---